Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

     * `maxStalenessPeriod`: 0.
 Set to zero to confirm `globalTableRoots` without updating the `generator` operatorSet.
 See [`CertificateVerifier`](./CertificateVerifier.md#overview) for specifics`OperatorTableUpdater`.
 It is the same across all destination chains, even for destination chains that are supported after the initial deployment.
     * `owner`: Unused parameter for `Generator`

+Operator tables are updated daily on testnet and weekly on mainnet.
 ---

 ## Global Root Confirmation